plotly/Kaleido/repos/win_scripts/README.md

 You can do that through Visual Studio Installer + Windows control panel to activate the debugger, but I find it easier to just install from here using checkboxes: [Microsoft SDK-Archive](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/).

 I didn't want to install all the options, but I did have to install the debugging tools and the stuff marked as Desktop Apps.
-Visual Studio has the option to install it as well but it misses the debugging tools and therefore doesn't work.
+Visual Studio has the option to install it as well but it misses the debugging tools and therefore doesn't work (unless control panel modifications).

 ### Chromium 88.0.4324.150 on 4/21/2024